akos-sereg/esp32-obd2-v2/README.md

 ### Display

-- There is a led strip (6 green, 2 yellow, 1 red) which is supposed to display the Engine Load
+- There is a led strip (3 green, 1 yellow, 1 red) which is supposed to display the Engine Load
-- LCD display shows more information, based on it'smode set by push button
+- LCD display shows more information, based on it's mode set by up / down buttons

 ### Buttons

-- Power On: power supply from the car's USB outlet
-- Push button: change modes, display different metrics on LCD: coolant temp, distance to empty, etc.
+- On/Off: led indicates if devices is switched on or off.
+If device is off, it is not making OBD2 calls, but still listens for key press events.
+In Off -> On transition, esp_restart() is called to start from scratch
+- Up (top right): mode selection
+- Down (bottom right): mode selection
+- Toggle led-strip: switch led-strip on/off

 ## Configuration